pigfrown/securing-docker/README.md

 ### Authorisation Plugin

-The Open Policy Agent authorisation plugin lets a policy file dictate if a docker is allowed to run, depending on the configuration options the docker is launched with.
+Through the use of docker --privileged flag, (or through adding capabilities/secure computing profiles), a malicious user on a multi user system can run a container that escapes it's isolation and reads/writes arbitrary devices on the host filesystem, giving the untrusted user effectively root access (https://ericchiang.github.io/post/privileged-containers/).

+To mitigate this docker allows plugins to be used to limit the execution of Dockers depending on what options they are configured or launched with.
+We will use the Open Policy Agent authorisation plugin for this purpose.
 This can be used to limit every aspect of a dockers execution, but the provided .rego file does the following:

 * Prevents dockers using the root user
 * Prevents dockers running with --privileged